 Because we are breeding mixed breeds and we use different size parents, puppies can sometimes end up the size of a grandparent.
 We can not guarantee a puppy's adult size.
 We tell you our best estimated size guess but please be aware that a puppy from any given liter can be larger or smaller than one of their parents if the grandparents genetics creep in.
 We typically have a good idea if this is the case by the time the puppies are chosen around 6 weeks of age but we do not guarantee size.

 How much do these puppies cost?

-Our puppies cost $2200, $2600, or $3000.
-When you buy our recommended Paw Tree food pack with auto ship we will credit you $100.
-When you purchase and do the first two training modules on BaxterandBella.com using our discount code we will credit you another $100.
+Our puppies cost $2500 (Mini, medium, standard goldendoodles), $3000 (Petite Goldendoodles) , or $3500 (Bernadoodle, or Bernadoodle mix).
+When you buy our recommended Paw Tree food pack with auto ship we will give you a $100 discount.
+When you purchase and do the first two training modules on BaxterandBella.com using our discount code we will offer a $100 discount.